markteicher/tenable_vm_scan_extractor.py/README.md

 - validate API connectivity before extraction
 - validate package dependencies availability before runtime
 - track records retrieved, processed, written, and failed for each pass
-- track scan names retrieved, processed, written, and failed for each pass
+- track number of scans retrieved, processed, written, and failed for each pass
 - log execution details to both console and logfile
 - monitor execution progress with `tqdm` progress bars for each pass
 - identify aged scans